thomasstep/site-analytics/README.md

 ### API Layer

+Code for the API layer is contained in the `/src` and `/asyncSrc` folders.

 - API Gateway and Lambda/service proxy integrations (SNS and/or SQS for async calls)
   - Level of async absorption to be configuration item
     - Without Queue: SNS -> Lambda -> DDB (MVP)